ComputeCanada/dhsi-coding-fundamentals-2018/README.md

 ## Reading Material

+The main book for our course is called *Think Python: How to Think Like a Computer Scientist* by Allen B. Downey.
+We're using the 2nd Edition, as it was updated for version 3.x of Python.
+There are four places you can get this book:

+  1. Via the coursepak provided by DHSI [here](http://dhsi.org/content/2017Curriculum/4.%20Fundamentals%20of%20Programming:Coding%20for%20Human(s%7Cists).pdf).
+You can download the coursepak as a PDF and use it on your computer, you can print it yourself, or you can ask the UVic Bookstore to print you a copy.
+The instructions for getting a copy printed at UVic are in Ray Siemens email dated May 17th, 2017.

+  2. Via the book publisher's website [here](http://greenteapress.com/thinkpython2/thinkpython2.pdf).
+The PDF or ePub versions can be downloaded for free and used on your computer or printed if you'd like.

+  3. Via a bookstore like [Amazon.ca](https://www.amazon.ca/Think-Python-Like-Computer-Scientist/dp/1491939362/ref=sr_1_1?ie=UTF8&qid=1495505046&sr=8-1&keywords=think+python) or [Indigo.ca](https://www.chapters.indigo.ca/en-ca/books/think-python-how-to-think/9781491939369-item.html?ikwid=think+python&ikwsec=Home&ikwidx=0) if you prefer a hard copy.

+  4. Via the ProQuest database called [Safari Books Online](https://www.safaribooksonline.com).
+Most academic libraries should have access to this database, and possibly even some public libraries.
+To access the database via a library, make sure to sign into your personal library account first, then search for and go to the database.
+To access it on your own, you can use the link provided [here](https://www.safaribooksonline.com) and sign-up for a personal trial account.

 ## Before Day 1

-Before attending this course, you may wish to install the following items on your laptop:

-  1. MobaXterm - Is only needed for Windows users.
-This program provides a command link or terminal window for you to use when we go through the material on Day 1.
-You may also find it useful to continue using MobaXterm as you write various Python scripts throughout the weeek.
-You can download a free version of the software here -> http://mobaxterm.mobatek.net/download.html.

-  2. Anaconda - Will be required for users of all operating systems.
-Anaconda is an open data science platform that is powered by Python.
-In addition to being able to write Python scripts, Anaconda also contains hundreds of packages that are either pre-installed or can be easily downloaded and used with Python.
-You can download a free version of Anaconda here -> https://www.continuum.io/downloads.
-Make sure to download version 3.x.
+On Day 1 of this course we'll be learning how to use the command line (aka., terminal, BASH, shell). macOS and Linux users will already have software installed that will easily allow them to do this, but Windows users need to install some additional software.
+For the purpose of this course, we'll use software called MobaXterm to mimic the command line on a Windows machine.
+You can download a FREE version of MobaXterm here -> http://mobaxterm.mobatek.net/download.html.

 ## Day 1: Shell (4.5 hrs)

 We will spend the day working with the terminal, learning the basics of the file system, data flow programming, and text manipulation.
-The goal is to get comfortable with the conversational, call and response style of programming.
+The goal is to get comfortable with the conversational, call, and response style of programming.

 - 1.1 Welcome
   - 1.1.1 Introductions & Resources